 Pancreas Transplants We Offer

 Doctors at the NYU Langone Transplant Institute offer three options for pancreas transplant.
 Your transplant team helps you to decide which is the best for you.

 Simultaneous Kidney–Pancreas Transplant

-In a simultaneous pancreas–kidney transplant, often referred to as SPK, a person receives a pancreas and a kidney transplant at the same time with organs from a deceased donor.
+In a simultaneous kidney–pancreas transplant, often referred to as SPK, a person receives a kidney and a pancreas transplant at the same time, with organs from a deceased donor.

 Pancreas After Kidney Transplant

-In pancreas after kidney transplant, or PAK, a person receives a kidney transplant from a living donor and then, after several months of recovery, has a second surgery to receive a pancreas transplant from a deceased donor.
+In a pancreas after kidney transplant, or PAK, a person receives a kidney transplant from a living donor and then, after several months of recovery, has a second surgery to receive a pancreas transplant from a deceased donor.

 Pancreas Transplant Alone